Demon-Die/Certifier/README.md

 ## Points & Tiers

 Badges are earned by accumulating points within each family.
 Points come from merged PRs — the label determines the family and tier.
+ONLY LABELS OF PR WILL BE COUNTED!

 ### Thresholds